section-engineering-education/engineering-education/content/articles/core-concepts-of-django-to-master/index.md

 ### 3. Django MODEL VIEW TEMPLATE SYSTEM

-MVT as you know, is an acronym for MODEL VIEW TEMPLATE.
+Model View Template (MVT), is an acronym for MODEL VIEW TEMPLATE.
 Django as a web framework uses this architecture for its operation while other servers side language or framework use MODEL VIEW CONTROLLER, MVC.
 Let's understand each keyword!

-MODEl is going to act as the interface of your data.
+*MODEL* is going to act as the interface of your data.
 It is responsible for maintaining data and it is the logical data structure behind the entire application that is represented by a database (generally relational databases such as SQL).
 This is configured in models.py file inside apps in django project folder.

 In the `models.py`, we will create our `MyModel` class with these Python class: